dieGeijo8/LinearRegression_to_predict_bikes_use/README.md

 # LinearRegression to predict bikes use
-In this project **linear regression with R** is used to **predict the number of bikes used every hour** in the city of Seoul, South Korea.
-You can find the code in the R markdown file and the code results in the html file (Italian).
+In this project **linear regression** is used to **predict the number of bikes used every hour** in the city of Seoul, South Korea.
+You can find the code in the R markdown file and the code results in the html file.

-This project was done for the exam **"Foundation of Probability and Statistics"** of the MSc in Data Science at the University Milano-Bicocca of Milan.